Stacy Lewis: Professional career

 In 2012, Lewis won four tournaments, and became the first American player to win the LPGA Player of the Year award since Beth Daniel in 1994.
 Lewis won three times in 2013, and after her win at the RR Donnelley LPGA Founders Cup in Arizona on March 17, Lewis unseated Yani Tseng as the #1 ranked woman golfer in the world.
 Inbee Park overtook the number one position four weeks later on April 15.
 Lewis won her second major title at Women's British Open in August at St Andrews with a score of 280 (−8), two strokes ahead of runners-up Na Yeon Choi and Hee Young Park.

 In 2014, Lewis won the North Texas LPGA Shootout on May 4 for her ninth official victory on tour, six strokes ahead of runner-up Meena Lee.
 Four weeks later, she won the ShopRite LPGA Classic and reclaimed the top position in the world rankings.
 A week after a runner-up finish at the U.S. Women's Open at Pinehurst, Lewis won the Walmart NW Arkansas Championship on June 29.
 Lewis would go on to win her second LPGA Player of the Year award in a three-year span.
 She would also win her second consecutive Vare Trophy for the season's lowest scoring average.

 In April 2015, Lewis lost in a sudden death playoff to Brittany Lincicome at the ANA Inspiration.
 Lincicome won with a par on the third extra hole, having forced the playoff with Lewis after an eagle at the 72nd hole of regulation play.

 As of June 2015, Lewis was represented by Sterling Sports Management.
 Lewis was the top female earner on the 2015 Golf Digest 50 All-Encompassing Money List, ranking at number 41.

 On September 3, 2017, Lewis won the Cambia Portland Classic for her first victory in three years.
 Prior to the tournament, Lewis pledged her earnings to relief for victims of Hurricane Harvey.
 With her winner's check, and a matching donation from her main sponsor, KPMG, this amounted to $390,000.

 Lewis missed the final women's major of the year – the Evian Championship – and later said she would not play in the event again until big changes had been made to the event.
 "It's not treated like a major, and yet we are calling it that," she said.

 In 2020, Lewis won her first title in almost three years with a playoff victory in the Aberdeen Standard Investments Ladies Scottish Open at The Renaissance Club in East Lothian, Scotland.

 Lewis captained the U.S. Solheim Cup team in 2023 and 2024.

+Lewis retired following the 2025 season.